-Have you ever taken your bike with you on a flight, I did recently when I went to Canada to bike from Toronto to New York.
-I brought my bike on the flight to Toronto and on the flight back from Newark to home.
+Have you ever taken your bike with you on a flight, I did that recently when I went to Canada to bike from Toronto to New York.
+I brought my bike on the flight to Toronto and the flight back from Newark to home.

-What did I learn from my experience flying with a bike, I should have contacted the Airlines I flew with before checking in.
+What did I learn from my experience flying with a bike?
+I should have contacted the Airlines I flew with before checking in.

 Packing your bike the right way is essential of what fee you will pay for the flight, make sure that you have a bike travel bag or box to put your bike in and that the travel bike follows the specs of the airline’s recommendation.

 Of course, if you wanted to get around the restrictions and be able to keep an eye on your bike the entire time you are flying, you could look into things like how much does it cost to own a private jet – or, at least, charter one for one trip – and see if this could be an option for you.
 That way, you would be able to bring your bike into the main area of the plane with you so that you can be sure it will arrive safely and in one piece.